Community and Faith-Based Programs

 Special Events and Opportunities

-- Register for the 2018 Northwest Regional Faith-based Crisis Leadership Workshop.
+- Register for the 2018 Southeast Regional Faith-based Crisis Leadership Workshop.

 Is your congregation prepared for crisis events - like mass shootings or natural disasters - that could plague your community?
 We invite clergy and faith leaders to join us for this growing conversation and to learn more about strategies that support healing and resiliency.
 Download the event flyer to learn more.